cbiguet/tfvp-learning/README.md

     ```bash
     terraform init
     ```
-3. Apply the Terraform configuration
+3. Apply the Terraform configuration; you will be prompted for the path to your license file
     ```bash
     terraform apply -auto-approve
     ```